sdjespersen/cs221-final-project/models/README.md

 `mlp-with-states-2x256.h5` is a 2x256 model trained on the above features PLUS `state` (one-hot encoded using `pd.get_dummies`).

 `mlp-4x256.h5` is a 4x256 model identical to the `2x256` one, except with 2 extra hidden layers.

+`mlp-4x512-with-bnorm.h5` is a 4x512 model with a `BatchNormalization` layer in between layers 2 and 3.